ElizabethCA94/React/README.md

 In the project directory, you can run:

+### `npm install`

 ### `npm start`

+Failed to compile

+./src/App.js
+Module not found: Can't resolve 'react-router-dom' in '/home/liz/Documents/React/src'

+you can solve with this command:
+### `npm install --save react-router-dom`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.